 Post-Graduate Certificate in Healthcare Quality & Safety

 Healthcare Quality and Safety professionals are transforming healthcare delivery and redefining what it means to provide the highest-quality level of care.
-Jacksonville University (JU) Healthcare Quality and Safety (HQS) programs equip healthcare professionals for the challenge of continuously improving the quality and safety of the healthcare systems in which they work.

 Designed for working professionals, the JU HQS programs offer flexible schedules with cutting-edge programming to take students to the next step in their career.

 Request More Information

 Want to learn more about the Health Quality and Safety (HQS) graduate programs?
 Join us for an online information session to meet with an admission's counselor and the Department Chair, Dr. Teri Chenot; who is also the Director for the QSEN Institute Regional Center here at JU.

 6:00 PM until 7:00 PM (ET)

 Registrants will receieve a link to the sesion via email.
 Please be sure to check your spam/junk folder for this link.
 Should you have any questions or concerns beforehand, please contact us at firstname.lastname@example.org.